Shaqib al-Salam

-Shaqib was founded in 1979 as part of a government project to settle Negev Bedouins in permanent settlements, and declared a local council in 1996.
+Shaqib was founded in 1979 as part of a government project to settle Negev Bedouins in permanent settlements.
+It was declared a local council in 1996.
 It is one of seven Bedouin townships in the Negev desert with approved plans and developed infrastructure alongside Hura, Tel as-Sabi (Tel Sheva), Ar'arat an-Naqab (Ar'ara BaNegev), Lakiya, Kuseife (Kseife) and the city of Rahat, the largest among them.

 Etymology

-Township's name "Segev Shalom" comes from a Sagiv river that flows nearby and also relates to the Camp David Accords between Egypt and Israel (Shalom stands for peace in Hebrew) signed the same year the township was founded.
+The town is named for the Sagiv river that flows nearby and the Camp David Accords between Egypt and Israel (Shalom means peace in Hebrew) which were signed the same year the township was founded.

 History

-Prior to the establishment of Israel, the Negev Bedouins were a semi-nomadic society that had been through a process of sedentariness since the Ottoman rule of the region.
+Prior to the establishment of Israel, the Negev Bedouins were a semi-nomadic society in the process of sedentariness since the Ottoman rule of the region.

 During the British Mandate, the administration did not provide a legal frame to justify and preserve lands’ ownership.
 In order to settle this issue, Israel’s land policy was adapted to a large extent from the Ottoman land regulations of 1858 as the only preceding legal frame.
 Thus Israel nationalized most of the Negev lands using the state’s land regulations from 1969.

 Shaqib al-Salam/Segev Shalom was founded in 1979 based on an agreement reached with Azazmeh Sheikh Ouda which allowed the tribe to settle on its traditional lands.
 The Segev Shalom local council, with nine members, was created as an instrument of local government.
 In 2000, the council held mayoral elections.

 Demographics

 According to the Israel Central Bureau of Statistics (CBS), the population of Shaqib was 7,739 in December 2010, up from 6,500 in December 2006.
 The average population growth rate here was 5.5%.

-Shaqib al-Salam's jurisdiction is 5,981 dunams (~6 km²).
+Shaqib al-Salam's jurisdiction is 5,981 dunams (~6 km2).
 Most residents belong to various clans of the al-Azazme tribe which also populates Bir Hadaj, and also to Tarabin.